syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ### Binding with WebAPI services

-You can use the `WebApiAdaptor` to interact with Web APIs created with OData endpoint.
+You can use the `WebApiAdaptor` to interact with Web APIs created with OData endpoints.
 The `WebApiAdaptor` is extended from the `ODataAdaptor`.
-Hence to use `WebApiAdaptor`, the endpoint should understand the OData formatted queries sent along with request.
+Therefore, to use the `WebApiAdaptor`, the endpoint must understand the OData formatted queries sent with the request.

-To enable OData query option for Web API, refer to this [documentation](https://learn.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/supporting-odata-query-options).
+To enable OData query option for a Web API, refer to this [documentation](https://learn.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/supporting-odata-query-options).

-The following sample code demonstrates binding remote data to the Diagram component through the [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) using Web API service,
+The following sample code demonstrates hoe to bind remote data to the Diagram component through the [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) using a Web API service,

 ```cshtml
 @using Syncfusion.Blazor.Diagram